GetTerminus/dynamoid_advanced_where/README.md

 end
 ```

+If you have a nested array, you may access the elements by index by passing an integer into the `dig` command.

 #### Custom Classes
 The subfield dig works with CustomClasses if the classes store their data as a hash.